Minneapolis Police Scanner Encryption: An Accountability Crisis Five Years After George Floyd

 Prof. Emmanuel Mauleón, University of Minnesota Law School

-Minneapolis encryption must be understood within the broader context of police surveillance after George Floyd's murder.
-An MIT Technology Review investigation revealed "Operation Safety Net," a sprawling surveillance program that targeted civil rights activists and journalists.
+Radio encryption didn't happen in a vacuum.
+After George Floyd's murder, an MIT Technology Review investigation revealed "Operation Safety Net," a surveillance program that targeted civil rights activists and journalists across the region.

 Social Media Monitoring